StefanoSaffran/rocketseat-gostack-11/challenge-conceitos-react-native/README.md

   Challenge 04 - React Native concepts.
 </h3>

-<p align="center">“Success is not the result of a game, but the destination of a journey”!</blockquote>
+<blockquote align="center">“Success is not the result of a game, but the destination of a journey”!</blockquote>

 <p align="center">
   <a href="stefanosaffran.com">